SkygearIO/guides/chat/cloud-event-hook/js.md

 Note: Currently only one of the same kind hooks can be registered.

+## Skygear Cloud Function
+Please refer to [Introduction to Cloud Functions](https://docs.skygear.io/guides/cloud-function/intro-and-deployment/) for the basics of cloud function.

 ## Installing `skygear-chat` in cloud
 Skygear Chat SDK JS is not included in cloud function by default.
 Therefore, you need to specify the dependency in `package.json`